TAI’s Potential Impact on the Tax Base

 If a significant recession appears driven by AI in the next decade, or an economic crisis proportional to the suggested impact of TAI materializes, it is entirely possible that the economic consensus could shift towards more radical proposals.

 The vision of a strong, well-enforced global tax system that fairly captures the economic rents from massively profitable AI corporations may seem beyond the pale today.
-But – we believe society can get there, and that the conditions may emerge for us to collectively design the right future.
+But - it’s critically important to prepare for potential scenarios and have policy responses ready to discuss and reach for in case they arise.

 Let us navigate this upcoming transition with thoughtfully designed policies, strong global coordination, and a commitment to economic prosperity for all.